davigega/pv_residual/README.md

 ```
 ## Help File (schelp not ready yet)
 In the mean time:
 Like every PV_Ugen the `PV_Residual` needs an FFT chain to work.
 The second argument can be any float number bigger than 1.
-Usually values between 1.1 and 3 works better.
+Usually values between 1.1 and 3 work better.

 ### Example
 ```